 She and Rob shared the role of Co-Executive Director of BullyingCanada.
 While building a robust support network, Katie finished and received her Ontario Secondary School Certificate through online learning.
 She has since graduated from St. Lawrence College with her Criminal Psychology and Behaviour Certificate with Distinction.
 She is also ASIST (Applied Suicide Intervention Skills Training) certified, as are Rob and all of BullyingCanada’s Support Team volunteers.

 Katie’s current role in BullyingCanada is part-time, responding to emails and live chat requests from bullied kids.
 As one of several presenters, Katie does a few BullyingCanada school presentations each year.
 She also reviews books related to bullying and violence.

 Katie was named Woman of the Year from the North Perth Chamber of Commerce, the area of her hometown.

 Rob Benn-Frenette, O.N.B.

 Born with cerebral palsy, his unusual walk made him the target of relentless torment throughout his school years.
-He experienced psychological and physical abuse–including being kicked, tripped, shoved, spit on, called names, being burned with a cigarette lighter and thrown in front of a moving bus.
-The relentless bullying left him with unable to concentrate on his school work, and with nightmares, night sweats and panic attacks.
+He experienced psychological and physical abuse–including being kicked, tripped, shoved, spit on, called names, being burned with a cigarette lighter, and thrown in front of a moving bus.
+The relentless bullying left him unable to concentrate on his schoolwork, and with nightmares, night sweats and panic attacks.
 He tried to end his life twice.
-He reached out for help, but found no solace in anonymous, one-time telephone counselling.
+He reached out for help but found no solace in anonymous, one-time telephone counselling.